ski-matic/TrendingMovies/README.md

 - When the user submits a search query, display the results in the main view
 - When a search is completed the keyboard should automatically hide itself
 - When a search is "closed", get the list of "Trending" items again to be displayed
+- After searching, the keyboard stays up and tapping on the screen goes to the details rather than dismissing the keyboard
+- If the user scrolls down the list, then when a search is executed, the list should go back to the top.
+  - this feels a bit hacky.
+It works.
+Might be nicer to do a fade out/fade in or something

 ## Things to do next
 - think about how I would handle paging and infinite scrolling